Minsk: Late medieval and early modern era

 Minsk escaped the Mongol invasion of Rus in 1237–1239.
 In 1242, Minsk became a part of the expanding Grand Duchy of Lithuania.
 It joined peacefully and local elites enjoyed high rank in the society of the Grand Duchy.
 In 1413, the Grand Duchy of Lithuania and Kingdom of Poland entered into a union.
 Minsk became the centre of Minsk Voivodship (province).
 In 1441, as Grand Duke of Lithuania, Casimir IV included Minsk in a list of cities enjoying certain privileges, and in 1499, during the reign of his son, Alexander Jagiellon, Minsk received town privileges under Magdeburg law.
 In 1569, after the Union of Lublin, the Grand Duchy of Lithuania and the Kingdom of Poland merged into a single state, the Polish–Lithuanian Commonwealth.

 By the middle of the 16th century, Minsk was an important economic and cultural centre in the Polish–Lithuanian Commonwealth.
 It was also an important centre for the Eastern Orthodox Church.
 Following the Union of Brest, both the Eastern Catholic Churches and the Roman Catholic Church increased in influence.

 In 1655, Minsk was conquered by troops of Tsar Alexis of Russia.
 Russians governed the city until 1660 when it was regained by John II Casimir, Grand Duke of Lithuania and King of Poland.
 By the end of the Polish-Russian War, Minsk had only about 2,000 residents and just 300 houses.
 The second wave of devastation occurred during the Great Northern War, when Minsk was occupied in 1708 and 1709 by the army of Charles XII of Sweden and then by the army of Peter the Great.

-The last decades of the Polish rule involved decline or very slow development, since Minsk had become a small provincial town of little economic or military significance.
+The last decades of the Lithuanian rule involved decline or very slow development, since Minsk had become a small provincial town of little economic or military significance.